navmaan07/demo-workshop/README.md

 # demo-workshop
-This is a demo for workshop.<br> It washeld in Mysore VVCE
+This is a demo for workshop.<br> It was held in Mysore VVCE